hexbear-collective/lemmy/CODE_OF_CONDUCT.md

 8. Moderators are held to a higher standard than other community members.
 If a moderator creates an inappropriate situation, they should expect less leeway than others.
 9. Egregious violations of our code of conduct or terms of service may result in an immediate ban.

-In the Chapo community we strive to go the extra step to look out for each other.
+In the Hexbear community we strive to go the extra step to look out for each other.
 Don’t just aim to be technically unimpeachable, try to be your best self.
 In particular, avoid flirting with offensive or sensitive issues, particularly if they’re off-topic; this all too often leads to unnecessary fights, hurt feelings, and damaged trust; worse, it can drive people away from the community entirely.

 And if someone takes issue with something you said or did, resist the urge to be defensive.
 Just stop doing what it was they complained about and apologize.
 Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could’ve communicated better — remember that it’s your responsibility to make others comfortable.
 Everyone wants to get along and we are all here first and foremost because we want to shitpost in a leftist community.
 You will find that people will be eager to assume good intent and forgive as long as you earn their trust.

-The enforcement policies listed above apply to all official Chapo venues; including git repositories under [our gitlab project](https://gitlab.com/chapo-sandbox/production) and all comms under [chapo.chat](https://chapo.chat).
-For other projects adopting the Rust Code of Conduct, please contact the maintainers of those projects for enforcement.
+The enforcement policies listed above apply to all official Hexbear venues; including git repositories under [our gitea project](https://git.chapo.chat/hexbear-collective/lemmy-hexbear) and all comms under [Hexbear.net](https://hexbear.net).
 If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation policy or making a copy with your own moderation policy so as to avoid confusion.

 Adapted from the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct), which is based on the [Node.js Policy on Trolling](http://blog.izs.me/post/30036893703/policy-on-trolling) as well as the [Contributor Covenant v1.3.0](https://www.contributor-covenant.org/version/1/3/0/).

-ChapoChat reserves the right to update this Code of Conduct without prior notification or warning at any time.
+Hexbear reserves the right to update this Code of Conduct without prior notification or warning at any time.
 For major changes, we might post in announcements, but have no obligation to do so.
 Users should check back periodically to remain familiar with current conduct standards.

 That last paragraph is legal stuff and just means we can update the code of conduct and adapt as we go.